Zipfian-Science/rickled/docs/source/cli_tools.rst

     cat config.yaml | rickle obj get /config/ecr/password | aws ecr get-login-password --password-stdin

-For all tools, the input can be a file flagged with ``-i`` and output can be directed to a file with ``-o``:
+For all tools, the input can be a file flagged with ``--input`` and output can be directed to a file with ``--output``:

 .. code-block:: shell

-    rickle obj -i config.yaml -o db_config.yaml get /config/database
+    rickle obj --input config.yaml --output db_config.yaml get /config/database

 Although this is often a less readable way and is only recommended for when it makes sense to do so.

 Output types
 ---------------------

-For most of the tools the output types can be specified with the ``-t`` flag and can be one of the following strings:
+For most of the tools the output types can be specified with the ``--output-type`` flag and can be one of the following strings:

 .. hlist::
    :columns: 1